A first-timer’s guide to Italy’s most cinematic region — from mountain marvels and mirror-like lakes to alpine towns that feel like Wes Anderson sets!

 - Quieter trails and shoulder-season prices

-- Some higher-altitude paths may still be snow-covered
+- Trails at higher elevations may still be snow-covered

 ☀️ Summer (July – August)